sitespeedio/sitespeed.io/docs/documentation/coach/how-to/index.md

 Now you have the full result (as JSON) as a coachResult.

 ## What do the coach do
-The coach will give you advice on how to do your page better.
+The coach will give you advice on how to make your page better.
 You will also get a score between 0-100.
-If you get 100 the page is great, if you get 0 you can do much better!
+If you get 100 the page is great, if you get 0 you have some work to do!

 ## How does it all work?